-1 year ago · Justin Becker · Comments Off on Are Manufactured Homes Energy Efficient?
+2 years ago · Justin Becker · Comments Off on Are Manufactured Homes Energy-Efficient?

-Now more than ever, people are looking for energy efficiency or “greener” housing, which is great.
+Now more than ever, people are looking for energy-efficiency or “greener” housing, which is great.
 Yet, many people are still unaware of the available options out there.
-In fact, many people are surprised to find out that today’s manufactured homes are modern, luxurious, affordable, and above all else, energy efficient.
+In fact, many people are surprised to find out that today’s manufactured homes are modern, luxurious, affordable, and above all else, energy-efficient manufactured homes.

 Older Mobile Homes

-Older manufactured homes, that were built circa 1976, may not offer as much in the way of energy efficiency, but that does not mean older homes are harmful to the environment, or your wallet, i.e. utility bills.
-Instead, your mobile home may just need a few upgrades to ensure that it is up to HUD Code.
+Older manufactured homes, that were built circa 1976, may not offer as much in the way of energy-efficiency, but that does not mean older homes are harmful to the environment, or your wallet, i.e. utility bills (learn about what utilities you do pay in a mobile home here).
+Instead, your mobile home may just need a few upgrades to ensure that it is up to the HUD Code for manufactured homes.

-The good news is that there are a variety of ways to make your mobile homes’ energy efficiency better.
-Simple things like adding a better insulated roof or newer kitchen appliances can do wonders.
-Other things like replacing old light bulbs with energy efficiency lighting or insulating your home’s floor are quick and easy fixes to make your manufactured home more energy efficient to save you money.
+The good news is that there are a variety of ways to make your mobile homes’ energy-efficiency better.
+Simple things like adding a better insulated roof or newer kitchen appliances can do wonders (learn how to add insulation to a mobile home here).
+Other things like replacing old light bulbs with energy-efficiency lighting or insulating your home’s floor are quick and easy fixes to make your manufactured home more energy-efficient to save you money.

 Newer Manufactured Homes

-In contrast, new manufactured homes need little assistance when it comes to being energy efficient.
-As briefly mentioned, due to HUD Code regulations, modern and brand new manufactured homes are some of the most energy efficient structures around.
+In contrast, new manufactured homes need little assistance when it comes to being energy-efficient (learn what is included when buying a new manufactured home here).
+As briefly mentioned, due to HUD Code regulations, modern and brand new manufactured homes are some of the most energy-efficient structures around.

-There is now more of a focus on sustainability, recycling, and reducing material waste, which has given these dwellings even more energy efficiency.
+There is now more of a focus on sustainability, recycling, and reducing material waste, which has given these dwellings even more energy-efficiency.
 Additionally, being Energy Star certified means manufactured homes are less expensive to build, in comparison to traditional houses, your utility bills are more affordable, your home stays consistently comfortable, in terms of temperature, and that your manufactured home is backed by the government.
+Checkout our mobile home vs. stick-built guide for more comparisons.

-By adding environmentally friendly/safe insulation to a manufactured home’s belly/underside, walls, and roof alone, the overall homes’ energy use decreases up to 31 percent.
-Plus, using higher quality caulking throughout also has helped to improve energy efficiency.
+By adding environmentally friendly/safe insulation to a manufactured home’s belly/underside, walls, and roof alone, the overall homes’ energy use decreases up to 31%.
+Plus, using higher quality caulking throughout also has helped to improve energy-efficiency.

 Similar to site-built contemporary houses, manufactured homes are now designed and remodeled using what is known as the whole-house systems approach.
 This particular method essentially looks at the house or manufactured home as a single energy star system that has interdependent parts.

-As mentioned above, energy efficient features like insulation, air sealing, newer appliances, safer electronics, multi-use skylights, and more are all variables that, when combined, can have a positive effect on any kind of home’s overall energy efficiency.
+As mentioned above, energy-efficient features, like insulation, air sealing, newer appliances, safer electronics, multi-use skylights, and more, are all variables that, when combined, can have a positive effect on any kind of home’s overall energy-efficiency.
+Learn more here about whether houses or mobile homes for sale are better.

 Appliances and Fixtures

-Of course, when combined with energy efficient CFLs and LED lighting/fixtures, your homes’ energy efficiency is able to decrease your energy usage anywhere from 50 to 75 percent.
+Of course, when combined with energy-efficient CFLs and LED lighting/fixtures, your homes’ energy-efficiency is able to decrease your energy usage anywhere from 50% to 75%.

 Plus, nowadays, practically every appliance out there comes in a more eco-friendly Energy Star option.
 This means your washing machine, dryer, sink faucets, shower head, and stove can help you go green.